Upper Paxton Township, Pennsylvania

 Upper Paxton Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 4,014 at the 2020 census.
+The population was 4,008 at the 2020 census.

 History

-In 1729 Paxtang Township of Lancaster County was established.
+The Paxtang Township of Lancaster County was established in 1729.
 The spelling "Paxtang" is from the original Indian name Peshtank, which meant "standing water".
 The word "Paxton" is used today instead of Paxtang.

 Paxton Township was divided several times.
-Hanover Township was separated off Paxton Township in 1736.
-In 1767 the remainder of the township was split into Upper Paxton Township and Lower Paxton Township.
+Hanover Township was separated off Paxton Township in 1736, and in 1767, the remainder of the township was split into Upper Paxton Township and Lower Paxton Township.

 On March 4, 1785, Dauphin County was formed from Lancaster County.
 The word "Dauphin" refers to the Dauphin of France, heir apparent to the French throne, whose country the area government wanted to honor for its assistance in the Revolutionary War.
 According to the Middle Paxton Township website, two years later, in August 1787, the legislature split off Middle Paxton Township.
 The Lower Paxton Township website gives the date of formation of Middle Paxton Township as 1878.

 Geography

 According to the United States Census Bureau, Upper Paxton Township has a total area of 80.9 sqkm, of which 67.1 sqkm is land and 13.8 sqkm, or 17.1%, is water.
+It contains the census-designated place of Lenkerville.